Segmentation of Organs in Medical Images with Artificial Intelligence

-Image segmentation using Deep Learning techniques
+Image segmentation using AI techniques

 Currently, convolutional neural networks have been used to solve different tasks within the domain of Computer Vision.
 The resolution of each of these tasks provides us with a different degree of understanding of the images.

 As previously mentioned, in this case, we will focus on one of the most complex tasks in the field of computer vision: Semantic Segmentation.
 The goal of this task (within the field of images) is to label each pixel of an image with the corresponding class of what it is representing.
 Because we are performing prediction for each pixel in the image, this task is commonly referred to as dense prediction.

 The performance of our model will largely depend on the quantity and quality of the data set.
 For this reason, the selection of the dataset is one of the most important processes within the workflow of Machine Learning projects.